Alex Ferguson: 1999–2002: Title hat-trick, retirement plan

 In May 2001, McClaren left to become Middlesbrough manager, with Jimmy Ryan being named assistant to Ferguson for the duration of the campaign.
 United once more broke their transfer record with the purchase of Juan Sebastián Verón from Lazio for a reported £28.1 million.
 In August 2001, Stam was transferred to Lazio for £16 million.
 The player reportedly moved because of claims in his autobiography Head to Head; Stam implied that Ferguson illegally contacted him about a move to Manchester United, before informing PSV.
 Ferguson said he sold the player because the club needed to cut back on its "massive wage bill".
 He replaced the defender with Laurent Blanc, a long sought-after target.
 In an interview with Alastair Campbell eight years after, Ferguson described his biggest mistake at the club was "letting go of Jaap Stam.
 No question".

 The club endured a poor first half to the season and languished in ninth position after a home defeat by West Ham in December 2001.
 On the night of Christmas Day, Ferguson shelved his retirement plan.
 His family convinced him to remain in charge of United and Ferguson informed Watkins of his u-turn the following day.

-Once Ferguson publicised his decision to remain in February 2002, United's form improved.
-The team won 13 out of 15 matches, though finished third in the league behind Arsenal and Liverpool.
+He publicised his decision to remain in February 2002.
+The team won 13 out of the next 15 matches, though finished third in the league behind Arsenal and Liverpool.
 United were unsuccessful in Europe, losing their Champions League semi-final on away goals to Bayer Leverkusen.
 Early exits from the League Cup and FA Cup meant they ended the season trophyless.
 Ferguson himself said that the decision to announce his retirement had resulted in a negative effect on the players and on his ability to impose discipline.